CCBC 2024 Indigenous Business Mission to China

 The Mission utilizes CCBC’s China expertise, leverages trusted partnerships, and offers a structured and personalized approach to provide delegates a deep dive into the Chinese market.
 Benefits include:

-• Trusted partnerships: We work with our trusted partners to leverage their expertise and connections, and strengthen the Mission’s reach and value proposition.
-We are pleased to have Karen Ogen, CEO, First Nations LNG Alliance, as a Mission Advisor.
+- Trusted partnerships: We work with our trusted partners to leverage their expertise and connections, and strengthen the Mission’s reach and value proposition.
+We are pleased to have Grand Chief Edward John and Ms. Karen Ogen, CEO, First Nations LNG Alliance, as Mission Co-Chairs.

 Click here to see photos from the 2023 Indigenous Trade Mission to China.